Project Management Basics

 5. Poor team chemistry.

 Some members just do not fit into the team.
-While it may seem like discrimination, you do need to consider age, cultural differences, and preferences of the whole group.
+While it may seem like discrimination, you do need to consider the age, cultural differences, and preferences of the whole group.
 When one person doesn’t have a shared vision in regards to the project work, it might be torture for all of them.

 The ultimate goal of firing someone is to ensure that the rest of the group can work better.